stevedatadog/katacoda-scenarios/synthetics-cicd/add-test-to-pipeline.md

 By default, Drone halts when it encounters an error.
 As you saw in the previous step, `datadog-ci` will exit with an error code if the synthetic test it runs doesn't pass.
 With this in mind, where would be a good place in the pipeline to run the browser test to protect production from regressions?

-The correct place to test is between `deploy-staging` and `deploy-production`.
+A good place to test is between `deploy-staging` and `deploy-production`.
 Take a look at a configuration file that adds a `test-staging` section to the pipeline.
 In the IDE, open `lab/cicd/drone-staging.yml`{{open}} to see the details.

-The new `test-staging` section starts at line 36.
-Drone's `docker` section type works by running the configured steps in a isolated Docker container.
-Because the `datadog-ci` utility requires Node, one of the official light-weight Node image is suitable.
-After getting the environment set up and ensuring that the restarted discounts services is ready, Drone will run the familiar `datadog-ci` command on line 56.
+The new `test-staging` section starts at line 38.
+Drone's `docker` section type works by running the configured steps in an isolated Docker container.
+Because the `datadog-ci` utility requires Node, one of the official light-weight Node images is suitable.
+After getting the environment set up and ensuring that the restarted discounts services is ready, Drone will run the familiar `datadog-ci` command on line 59.

 Return to the terminal and copy the new configuration file into the `discounts-service` source code with the command `cp /root/lab/cicd/drone-staging.yml /root/lab/discounts-service/.drone.yml`{{execute}}.